VentsislavMonev/Program-Languages-Hangman/README.md

 - 🧠 **Win by solving the word** before all languages are wiped out.
 - 😭 **Lose and you're stuck with Assembly**, with a GAME OVER screen.
 - 🎨 Clean UI with color-coded keyboard and highlighted clues.
+- 🌐 **Bilingual support** — toggle between English and Bulgarian with one click.
+- 📱 **Fully responsive** — play seamlessly on desktop, tablet, or mobile.

 ---